sparkutils/quality/README.md

 The qualityRuntime variable also supports further runtime types, such as Databricks.

-See the docs site https://sparkutils.github.io/quality/ for detailed instructions.
+See the docs site [build-tool-dependencies](https://sparkutils.github.io/quality/latest/getting_started/#build-tool-dependencies) section for detailed instructions.